Get help right away!

 YWCA of Western Massachusetts – (413) 733-7100

-- 24/7 Confidential crisis hotline including support and advocacy for domestic violence and sexual assault victims.
+- 24/7 anonymous, confidential crisis hotline including support and advocacy for domestic violence and sexual assault victims.

 To preserve evidence of sexual assault, if you have not already done so, do not shower or brush teeth.
-Place clothes, sheets, etc. into paper bag and bring to hospital.
+Place clothes, sheets, etc. into paper bag and bring to the hospital.
+These local hospitals provide specialized sexual assault exams, including evidence collection, preventative treatment for sexually transmitted infections, and pregnancy:

 Baystate Medical Center – (413) 794-3233